Canstar Research FSG and Credit Guide

 Are there any relationships that exist that may influence us when we provide advice?

 Canstar is not owned by any financial product issuer.
-Canstar may provide some product issuers with referrals, data, research, licensing, IT or consulting services for a fee.
+Canstar may provide some product issuers with referrals, advertising placements, data, research, licensing, IT or consulting services for a fee.

-RateCity Pty Ltd ABN 12 122 743 542 (‘RateCity’) is a joint venture between the shareholders of Canstar Research’s parent company CANSTAR Pty Ltd ABN 21 053 646 165 (‘CANSTAR’), and ninemsn.
+Canstar is the majority shareholder in RateCity Pty Ltd ABN 12 122 743 542 (‘RateCity’).
 RateCity provides consumers with a search, compare, select and application facility for a wide range of banking and insurance products.
-CANSTAR supplies data services to RateCity on commercial terms.
+Canstar provides data and other services to RateCity.

-Mr Andrew Spicer is Managing Director and CEO of CANSTAR.
-Ms Annabelle Chaplain, Mr Lachlan Given, Ms Rosemary Willink and Mr Michael Firmin are non-executive directors of CANSTAR.
+Mr Andrew Spicer is Managing Director and CEO of Canstar, and a Director of RateCity.
+Ms Annabelle Chaplain, Mr Lachlan Given, Ms Rosemary Willink and Mr Michael Firmin are non-executive directors of Canstar.
+Mr Jeremy Willink is an alternate director of Canstar.
+Mr Lachlan Given is a Director of RateCity.

 ANZ Bank is Canstar group’s primary banker.
 All dealings with ANZ in this capacity are managed by Canstar Pty Limited’s corporate office and the banking relationship has no influence on Canstar’s subsidiary Canstar Research’s research and ratings.